pe-pe/ansible_role_base_packages/README.md

 =========

 Ansible role that installs provided list of base packages for which does not make sense to create separate roles.
 Packages are installed according to user specification - from native operating system package manager or pip  (package installer for Python).
+When pip packages are requested to be installed - the role will install native operating system package to provide pip command and additional dependencies in case executed on hosts where Ansible is leveraging on Python 2.x (ie. role will install `epel-release` on EL7).

 Requirements
 ------------